-The museum is free and open to the public, Monday through Friday from 10am - 4pm.
+The museum is open to the public, Monday through Friday from 10am - 4pm.
 It is recommended that you call ahead to make sure the museum is open on the day you would like to visit.
 There are times when the museum has to be closed during normal operating times.
 It is recommended that groups call ahead to schedule tours.
 A donation of $3.00 per person is recommended for admission to help maintain the museum.
 For more information or to schedule a visit, contact the ITPA Executive Director at 912-408-4872.

 Once located in Washington, D.C., ITPA's National Office and Museum relocated in 2001 to the small, beautiful city of Hinesville in Liberty County, Georgia.
 Nestled beneath the majestic oaks draped elegantly with Spanish moss, the National Office occupies the former family home of Glenn E. and Trudie Bryant.
 Mr. Bryant was a pioneer for Hinesville, Liberty County and the telephone industry alike.
 He was the founder of Coastal Communications.
 He bought the Hinesville Telephone Company in 1946, later acquired the Coastal Telephone Company in Richmond Hill, GA and merged the two under the name of Coastal Utilities (now operating as CenturyLink).
 Bryant, who died in 1999, also served as a Georgia State Senator and was a visionary in business, political, community and charitable ventures.
 His philanthropic legacy is carried on by the work of the Glenn E. and Trudie Bryant Family Foundation.